alanorth/twentysixteen-cyrillic/README.md

 # Twenty Sixteen Cyrillic
 A child theme of [Twenty Sixteen](https://wordpress.org/themes/twentysixteen/) that is exactly the same in every way, but utilizes different fonts to have better coverage for Cyrillic script.

+![Screenshot](/screenshot.png?raw=true "Screenshot")

 The default fonts used in Twenty Sixteen (Merriweather, Montserrat, and Inconsolata) have no Cyrillic support, which causes the web browser to use a system font for those characters and creates an inconsistent visual experience (see [#30](https://github.com/WordPress/twentysixteen/issues/30).
-Instead, I used Mozilla's [Fira Sans](http://www.carrois.com/fira-4-1/) and Fira Mono typefaces—they are modern, open source, and have much better Cyrillic coverage.
+Instead, I use Mozilla's [Fira Sans](http://www.carrois.com/fira-4-1/) and Fira Mono typefaces—they are modern, open source, and have much better Cyrillic coverage.

-![Screenshot](/screenshot.png?raw=true "Screenshot")

 # License
 Copyright (C) 2016 Alan Orth